Leatherwork Essential Skills Weekend

 - We offer a range of different leathers and suitable fittings and provide full support throughout the making process

 Tools: All tools are provided.
 We run the course using the Starter Tool Kit which can be bought at the course price £250 (discounted by £15).
 No additional specialised tools are needed for you to repeat at home what you have learnt in the workshop.
+The course DVD normally sold at £25 is included in the course fee.

 Student Pack – Information with Supplier List and other relevant information will be sent with pre and post course information.